 When Are Minors Tried as Adults?

-According to the law, numerous illegal acts are categorized as juvenile crimes in the state of Florida.
-When a minor has been charged with committing a juvenile crime, it is imperative that they consult a skilled attorney.
-Without proper legal defense, the prosecution will likely push to have the minor tried as an adult, especially if the crime is violent in nature.
-Being tried as an adult means much harsher sentencing.
+Numerous illegal acts are categorized as juvenile crimes in Florida.
+When a minor has been charged with committing a juvenile crime, consult a skilled attorney.
+Without proper legal defense, the prosecution will likely push to have the minor tried as an adult, especially if the crime is violent Being tried as an adult means much harsher sentencing.